On local rings of finite syzygy representation type

 \begin{lem} Let $R$ be a commutative Noetherian local ring.
 If $\GProj(\widehat R)=\Proj(\widehat R)$, then $\GProj(R)=\Proj(R)$. \end{lem} \begin{proof} Let $M$ be a Gorenstein projective $R$-module.
 By \ref{finitistic} and \cite[Proposition 3.4]{Holm}, $M$ is Gorenstein flat over $R$.
 Hence, $\widehat{R}\otimes_R M$ is Gorenstein flat over $\widehat R$; see \cite[Proposition 3.10]{Holm}.
 It follows from \cite[Theorem I]{CFH} that $\widehat{R}\otimes_R M$ has finite Gorenstein projective dimension over $\widehat R$.
 By assumption, each Gorenstein projective $\widehat R$-module is projective over $\widehat R$, and hence $\widehat R\otimes_R M$ has finite projective dimension over $\widehat R$.
 In particular, $\widehat R\otimes_R M$ has finite flat dimension over $\widehat R$.
 This yields that $M$ has finite flat dimension over $R$ because $\widehat R$ is faithfully flat as an $R$-module.
 By \ref{finitistic}, $M$ has finite projective dimension over $R$.
 Combining with that $M$ is Gorenstein projective over $R$, we get that $M$ is projective over $R$.
 This finishes the proof. \end{proof}

-The following result is a syzygy version of a result of Herzog \cite{Herzog}, and the proof is adapted from \cite[Theorem 9.15]{LW}. \begin{prop} Let $R$ be a Gorenstein local ring.
-If $\add\Omega^n\CM_0(R)$ has finite representation type for some $n\geq 0$, then $R$ is a hypersurface. \end{prop}
+The following result is a syzygy version of a result of Herzog \cite{Herzog}. \begin{lem} Let $R$ be a Gorenstein local ring.
+If $\add\Omega^n\CM_0(R)$ has finite representation type for some $n\geq 0$, then $R$ is a hypersurface. \end{lem}